guglielmopescatore/filmocredit-pipeline/INSTALL.md

 1. Install NVIDIA drivers
 2. Install CUDA 12.6
 3. Run `nvidia-smi` to verify

-### PaddlePaddle GPU Installation Issues
-If you see `ERROR: No matching distribution found for paddlepaddle-gpu`:
-- The installer automatically uses the nightly repository for latest CUDA support
-- This is normal and handled automatically by the installer
-- The installation will continue with working dependencies

 ### Firewall/Network Issues
 If automatic download fails: